Soho Lounge JFK Terminal 8 Review

-Before my flight to Japan, I was able to visit the Soho lounge in JFK Terminal 8 thanks to my American Airlines Platinum Pro status.
-Given that I had been to the nearby Greenwich lounge several times before, I wasn’t too sure what to expect of the Soho lounge, but I was pretty pleased with what I experienced—fantastic aesthetics, decent food, and great amenities.
+Before my flight to Japan, I visited the Soho Lounge in JFK Terminal 8 thanks to my American Airlines Platinum Pro status.
+Given that I had been to the nearby Greenwich Lounge several times before, I wasn’t too sure what to expect, but I was pretty pleased with what I experienced: fantastic aesthetics, decent food, runway views, showers, phone booths, a quiet room, and a full-service bar.

 How To Access The Soho Lounge In JFK Terminal 8

-This lounge is a little bit trickier to access than the Greenwich lounge, but is still heaps easier to access than the Chelsea lounge.
+This lounge is a little bit trickier to access than the Greenwich Lounge, but is still heaps easier to access than the Chelsea Lounge.
+American Airlines says access depends on status, fare class, ticket, and the operating/marketing airline, so always verify your own itinerary before relying on lounge access.

 Notably, the entry requirements are a bit tighter for those with AA/Alaska status since there are a significant number of those folks flying in/out of JFK.
-If you have British Airlines Gold status, you’ll get Oneworld Emerald, which will allow you to always access the Soho lounge if you’re traveling domestically within the US via JFK.
+If you have British Airways Gold status, you’ll get oneworld Emerald, which can make the Soho Lounge much easier to access when flying through JFK on oneworld.

-Additionally, AA/Alaska members have to also be flying one of the following routes:
+For AAdvantage/Alaska status access, AA/Alaska members have to also be flying one of the following types of routes:

 - Asia